 Activate stands for Activate Module

 Description: Activate.exe is not essential for the Windows OS and causes relatively few problems.
-Activate.exe is located in a subfolder of C:\Windows.
+Activate.exe is located in the C:\Windows folder.

-Important: Some malware camouflages itself as Activate.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example TSPY_ZBOT.SMB (detected by TrendMicro), and VirTool:Win32/VBInject.gen!CN (detected by Microsoft).
-Therefore, you should check the Activate.exe process on your PC to see if it is a threat.
+Important: Some malware camouflages itself as activate.exe, for example TSPY_ZBOT.SMB (detected by TrendMicro), and VirTool:Win32/VBInject.gen!CN (detected by Microsoft).
+Therefore, you should check the activate.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
 Use the 6resmon command to identify the processes that are causing your problem.
 Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.

 To help you analyze the activate.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
 BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.